 I kicked off summer with a trip to HOW Design Live in Atlanta.
-My absolute favorite thing was hanging out with my peeps from the Designers Roundtable (the accountability group I’m a member of).
+My absolute favorite thing was hanging out with my peeps from the Creatives Roundtable (the accountability group I’m a member of).
 Like me, most of my Designers Roundtable peeps are freelancers who love their independence and want to grow in their own way.
 We all have individual 6-month goals, and monthly goals that help us get there.
 Along the way, we keep each other informed, accountable and moving forward.
 I usually see them on our monthly video chats—but in Atlanta, I got to hang out with them in the flesh.
 We ate, drank, chatted and attended sessions together.

 But we weren’t just hanging out in Atlanta—we were at HOW—with a packed schedule of sessions and speakers available to us.
 Though I have to say, this year was a little bit different than usual.
 For starters, we freelancers noticed there weren’t as many sessions specifically geared to us as there were before.
 There used to be an entire room full of us!
 I also think HOW outpriced a lot of freelancers by fully incorporating the “Creative Entrepreneur” track into the rest of the conference.
 And since the “Creative Entrepreneur” track seemed to be geared at newer freelancers, the sessions didn’t quite fit me.